 When a cat becomes unbalanced, it makes it distressed.
 This is because cats rely on balance in their daily lives, from climbing trees, stepping out on thin branches and jumping from incredible heights to land on their feet, balance plays a part in all of these feats.
 Also, apart from being an important part of a cat’s movement, its front claws are its first line of defense.
 When a cat is declawed, its claws are not replaced and are unable to regrow.

 Once a cat has been deprived of its front claws, it may become distressed and insecure.
 There is no doubt that once a cat becomes distressed emotionally, the owner also picks up on this feeling and becomes distressed as well.
 The ways a cat shows that it is distressed is through either urinating on inappropriate things or spraying their urine on furniture.
 Declawing a cat causes it to feel defenseless as it has no claws, which then turns into hostility to people, including its owner, other cats, and the cat may be more prone to bite.

-Certain cats once declawed avoid their litter box as pain has become associated with the scratching process that occurs when a cat eliminates.
+Certain cats once declawed avoid their litter box as the pain has become associated with the scratching process that occurs when a cat eliminates.
 If the cat doesn’t want to use the litter box, it will find a place that is more comfortable for it, and once these habits are formed, they become tough to break.

 This Scratching board merges contemporary shapes alongside stylish patterns.
 This means that asides from a scratcher for your cat, you also get an appealing design.
 Its design also ensures it can fit in with any form of home decoration with ease.